Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

 5. Finally, preview the file called  `rogue_employee_log_evidence`  to show that the four files were successfully combined.

-     - Run `more rogue_employee_log_evidence` and push the space bar to scroll through the file and confirm the combination of the four log files.
+     - Run `more rogue_employee_log_evidence` and push the space bar to move a page down through the file and confirm the combination of the four log files.

 Summarize the demonstration by recapping the following commands: